 Emotions are physiological states that evolved to motivate, causing a change in your body to help you react to, for example, something that may cause you harm.
-Fear prepares you to get away from danger, but disgust can stop you from ingesting something that may make you ill, and anger can prepare you to fight.
+Fear prepares you to escape danger, but disgust can stop you from ingesting something that may make you ill, and anger can prepare you to fight.

 Components of an emotion